FuzzingLabs/sol-azy/docs/src/cli/sast.md

 - `--rules-dir`: Directory containing `.star` rule files.
 - `--syn-scan-only`: If true, only perform syntactic scanning (no build required).

+> HIGHLY RECOMMENDED: Using the --release is wayyyyy faster, so if you don’t need debug logs, I’d recommend using it

 ---

 ## How It Works